Every legal obligation your properties must meet. Penalties, deadlines, and exactly what needs to happen — all in one place.

 The 12-month deadline is absolute — there is no grace period.
 However, if you arrange the check within the last 2 months before expiry, the new certificate dates from the old expiry date, so you do not lose time by booking early.

 Each property without a valid certificate is a separate offence.
 Councils can issue civil penalties of up to £6,000 per property.
 Criminal prosecution can lead to 6 months imprisonment and/or an unlimited fine.
-Tenants can apply for rent repayment orders of up to 12 months' rent.
-You cannot serve a valid Section 21 notice without having provided the certificate.
+Tenants can apply for rent repayment orders of up to 24 months' rent under the Renters' Rights Act.
+Most Section 8 possession grounds are blocked while the certificate is invalid or has not been provided.
 Most landlord insurance policies are voided if a gas incident occurs without a valid CP12.

 Find a Gas Safe registered engineer at GasSafeRegister.co.uk.
 Book the check at least 2 months before the current certificate expires to use the flexibility window.
 Keep digital and physical copies of every certificate.